imperial-genomics-facility/igf-pipeline-help/qc_report_page.md

 </p>

 ### Analysis reports
 Click on the '**Analysis**' link of the left side menu from the '**Project Home**' page to access this page.
-Analysis report page lists all the individual sample level qc reports for a project.
+Analysis report page lists all the individual sample level QC reports for a project.

 <p>
 </p>